homeaway/datapull/manual-tests/filesystem_dataset_to_elasticsearch_to_filesystem/README.md

 1. Open the url http://localhost:5601/app/kibana#/dev_tools/console?_g=() on your host machine, to open Kibana Console Center for the dockerised Elasticsearch environment.
 In the Console, run the command `GET testindex1/_search?pretty=true` and conform that there are 3 documents in the index `testindex1`

-1. Open the folder `core/target/classes/SampleData_Csv` and confirm that there is a csv file with 3 records.
+1. Open the folder `core/target/classes/SampleData_Csv/{{today's date in the format yyyy-MM-dd}}` and confirm that there is a csv file with 3 records.

 ### Cleanup